 There are plenty of reasons to keep a journal.
 Maybe you want to leave something behind for your children that tell your story and what you accomplished.
-Maybe you're more practical, and want a way to harness your creativity.
+Maybe you're more practical and want a way to harness your creativity.
 Maybe you just want the cathartic release that comes with regular writing.
 Whatever it is, these are all great reasons.

 Some of the most influential people in history kept detailed journals of their lives.
 Those journals served two purposes: a permanent record for posterity, and cathartic release for the people writing them.

 Regular writing can give you a safe, cathartic release valve for the stresses of your daily life.
 Not only does regular writing make you feel good, it helps you re-live the events you experienced in a safe environment where you can process them without fear or stress.
-Your journal has the potential to be both therapist and a dear friend who listens without judging or interrupting and is open 24 hours a day.
+Your journal has the potential to be both a therapist and a dear friend who listens without judging or interrupting and is open 24 hours a day.